Rites of Passage at Camp Warwa

 Going on solitary experiences in nature is an important part of Camp Warwa culture.
 Many of our staff go out on 24 hour solos during their time at camp to learn about themselves and how they can better serve the camp community.

-The dates for the 2019 24 hour solo will be announced soon.
-Interested Participants and Supporters must contact Gerrit at firstname.lastname@example.org to get involved.
+Interested Participants and Supporters can contact Gerrit at firstname.lastname@example.org to get involved.

 Participants will be guided to prepare to spend 24 hours in solitary contemplation and awareness.
 No previous experience is needed to be a Participant.
 All current Camp Warwa staff as well as alumni are invited to consider participating in this event.

 Supporters are any interested individuals who wish to support the participants and those guiding the experience.
 This would involve helping with logistics such as firewood, meal preperation and other tasks.
 No previous experience is needed to be a Supporter, although anyone who has completed a 24 hour solo is strongly welcomed to help out.